strideynet/blog/content/about/index.md

 Or ping me an email: hi@noahstride.co.uk

-I'm not actively looking for new opportunities, but if you've got something super exciting with worthy compensation package, please feel free to get in touch (unless you are in the Lending industry or an arms dealer).
+I'm not actively looking for new opportunities, but if you've got something super exciting with worthy compensation package, please feel free to get in touch (unless you are in the predatory payday lending industry or an arms dealer).

 **So long, and thanks for all the fish**